Cognic-AI/SpiritX_Cognic_AI_02/README.md

 3. **Tournament Summary View**
    - Quickly access overall runs, wickets, and top performers
+   - Displayed on the admin dashboard

 4. **Admin Management**
    - Dedicated stored procedures for CRUD operations
    - Player change tracking for monitoring updates

+5. **Security Features**
+   - Role-based access control for routes and API endpoints
+   - Consistent navigation bar with context-aware links

 This SQL file is particularly useful for team members who want to understand the database structure or need to set up the database manually.